-- Number sequence.

-- One to one correspondence.

-- Subitizing.

-- Compare groups of objects (same or different, more, less, or fewer).

-- Count forward and backward.

-- Count out a specific number of objects.
+Number sequence.
+One-to-one correspondence.
+Subitizing.
+Compare groups of objects (same or different, more, less, or fewer).
+Count forward and backward by ones.
+Count out a specific number of objects.
+Cardinality.
+Conservation of number to 8.
+Use addition and subtraction concepts with sets of objects.

-- Cardinality.

-- Use addition and subtraction concepts with sets of objects.